Food and nutrition

 For those facing severe hunger, we are organising emergency food distributions.

 It is critical to support local food markets, so we also provide cash in exchange for work so people can choose what to buy

-3. Re-stocking livestock and grain banks:
+3. Restocking livestock and grain banks:

-- Working with governments on trade policies to end the dumping of food surpluses
+- working with governments on trade policies to end the dumping of food surpluses

-- Advocating for the benefits of investing in small-scale agriculture and fishing (ensuring countries are less dependent on food imports)
+- advocating for the benefits of investing in small-scale agriculture and fishing (ensuring countries are less dependent on food imports)

-Well before the world food crisis, Oxfam was working around the world providing expertise in agricultural techniques to improve nutrition and food security.
+Before the world food crisis, Oxfam was working around the world providing expertise in agricultural techniques to improve nutrition and food security.

-And our Sustainable Rice Intensification (SRI) system has shown farmers across south-east Asia how to increase crop yields without using expensive chemicals.
+The Sustainable Rice Intensification (SRI) system has shown farmers across south-east Asia how to increase crop yields without using expensive chemicals.

 Closer to home, the Mornington Island Breakfast Club program is helping improve the health and nutrition of Aboriginal and Torres Strait Islander peoples.